-Strategies to develop your own

-1. Examples and Templates

-Look at successful models from other existing organisations for inspiration.

-2. Feedback Loop

-Regularly review and refine your statements based on member input and evolving goals.

-"It depends and varies wildly.. like, it depends if it's a formal group (i.e. student society) or if it's a message group/informal space for CE/E students to just chat etc. If it's a formal group, you'll need to look into how societies are run, you'll need a mission statement, student exec members like a treasurer, events and social media person, etc. You will need to familiarise yourself with filling in funding applications, contacting people via email, lots of meetings etc. I'd advise getting in touch with the university's widening access team (if they have one) and student services within the Union.
+Strategies to develop your own 1.
+Examples and Templates Look at successful models from other existing organisations for inspiration.
+2. Feedback Loop Regularly review and refine your statements based on member input and evolving goals.
+"It depends and varies wildly... like, it depends if it's a formal group (i.e. student society) or if it's a message group/informal space for CE/E students to just chat etc. If it's a formal group, you'll need to look into how societies are run, you'll need a mission statement, student exec members like a treasurer, events and social media person, etc. You will need to familiarise yourself with filling in funding applications, contacting people via email, lots of meetings etc. I'd advise getting in touch with the university's widening access team (if they have one) and student services within the Union.
 The elected student exec also.
-All of these groups can help in different ways." - Sam -

-"Consider what you want and why you're setting up the society/group.
-You can focus on policy campaigning to change the experience for fellow estranged and care-experienced students, run social events to connect with other estranged and care-experienced students, or produce informative infographics and guides for fellow students." - Chloe -

-"Understand the students who are there by speaking with the professionals who work with them" -Ikra -

-Step 3.
-Form a leadership team

-Action: Assemble a diverse team with various skills.
-If you are creating a more formal student society, roles might include President, Treasurer, Social Media Coordinator, etc.

-Consideration: Training and incentives for leadership roles, especially for those balancing studies.
+All of these groups can help in different ways."
+Sam "Consider what you want and why you're setting up the society/ group You can focus on policy campaigning to change the experience for fellow estranged and care-experienced students, run social events to connect with other estranged and care experienced students, or produce informative infographics and guides for fellow students."
+Chloe "Understand the students who are there by speaking with the professionals who work with them."
+Ikra Step 3 Form a leadership team Action: Assemble a diverse team with various skills.
+If you are creating a more formal student society, roles might include President, Treasurer, Social Media Coordinator, etc. Consideration: Training and incentives for leadership roles, especially for those balancing studies.
 You may not need this when starting out!
 But it is a requirement of formal student societies.
 Talk to your union/student council about this.

-Step 4.
-Communications and social media
+Step 4 Communications and social media

-Action: think about how you can utilise various platforms to spread the word about your local group.
+Action: Think about how you can utilise various platforms to spread the word about your local group.
 Things like social media, email newsletters and local bulletin boards that are up in your university, department, accommodation and union/guild.

-Key Points:

-Ensure clear, jargon-free, and carefully chosen language Agree who will be responsible for communications
+Key Points: Ensure clear, jargonfree, and carefully chosen language.
+Agree who will be responsible for communications.
+"Societies also need a way to communicate - some use Instagram group chats, Discord message boards, Facebook/Whatsapp groups etc." Sam "Reaching out to All of Us and other groups like EaCES, as well as contacting your university, is a good way to advertise your group."
+Emily

-NB: Use our community flag on all your social media and on any materials to promote your group, society or local community, that way, estranged and care experienced students will be able to easily see this is a community or space for them -- There is a download link on the next page ©
+NB: Use our community flag on all your social media and on any materials to promote your group, society or local community, that way, estranged and care experienced students will be able to easily see this is a community or space for them.
 Our flag is the symbol that unites us all, wherever we are.
 Co-created with estranged and care experienced students, the colours represent our entire diverse and dynamic community, flanked by the symbol of equality.

 You can download the flag here for use on digital or printed materials.
-If you're designing or printing on a white background and need a version that will work on that, please email rebecca.rymsza@unitefoundation.org.uk who will be able to help!

-If you want to use any of the colours or fonts in this guide for your local materials, we absolutely encourage it! ©

-You can find everything you need by going to the 'Our identity' section of the All of Us website.

-Now you're set to go
+If you're designing or printing on a white background and need a version that will work on that, please email: info@unitefoundation.org.uk If you want to use any of the colours or fonts in this guide for your local materials, we absolutely encourage it!
+You can find everything you need by going to the 'Our identity' section of the All of Us website. allofus.uk Now you're set to go.